prasun-biswas/robot2link/README.md

 # robot_two_link
+start the program with following command "python main.py robot_description.txt path_point.txt" from terminal
-# Robots used here are articulated arms with two joints.
+## Robots used here are articulated arms with two joints.
 The first joint is at origin, around Y axis
 (right-hand rule for rotating part and for coordinate system).
 The second joint is also around Y axis but offset from origin by length0 on positive Z axis.
 Its zero position is so that the second linkage goes along positive X axis by length1.
 At that point is the end effector of the robot that we control.